 - Nice Hat: Zac's skullcap.
 One of the other members also wears a hat.

-- Rearrange the Song: For some reason, the radio edit of "Chicken Fried" has a few barely discernible organ notes dubbed into the last chorus.
+- Rearrange the Song: For some reason, the radio edit of "Chicken Fried" abridges some of the solos and has a few barely discernible organ notes dubbed into the last chorus.

 - Signature Style: Heavy focus on instrumentation and melody, usually fronted by nylon-string guitar and fiddle.